SPIN Selling was introduced by Neil Rackham in his 1988 book of the same name.

 SPIN Selling is a sales methodology that centers on asking questions that reveal the buyers’ needs, pain points, and challenges at the right time to deliver the greatest impact.

-Done right, the methodology makes it easier for reps to overcome objections, barriers, and information overload – and in turn, experience greater success.
+Done right, the methodology makes it easier for reps to overcome objections, barriers, and information overload.

-According to Rackham, sellers need to leave traditional sales tactics behind and instead, act as “trusted advisors” to build trust, nurture relationships, and present solutions that win complex deals.
+According to Rackham, sellers need to leave traditional sales tactics behind and act as trusted advisors to build trust, nurture relationships, and present solutions that win complex deals.